vyahello/fake-vehicles-api/README.md

 Please open `test-report.html` file in your browser to see testing report.

 ### Debugging
-In case of code debugging we use a contemporary [pdb++](https://pypi.org/project/pdbpp) package as an easy-way to track your code.
+In case of code debugging please use contemporary [pdb++](https://pypi.org/project/pdbpp) package as an easy-way to track your code.
 It is wrapper of a builtin [pbd](https://docs.python.org/3/library/pdb.html) package but with features extensions.

 To make it work just install it from `requirements-dev.txt` file and use [breakpoint()](https://docs.python.org/3/library/functions.html#breakpoint) function call e.g: